Series Mania to Move From Paris to Lille

 The decision to move Series Mania to Lille follows a year of competition between French cities and festivals.
 The federal government put out a call to hopeful host cities last year, with Paris and Lille becoming the two finalists.

 But Cannes had also put in its own bid, and Mayor David Lisnard decided to go ahead without government backing.
-The southern city is preparing to launch the Cannes Series festival built around the MIPTV market, which will run just one week before.
+The southern city is preparing to launch the Cannes Series festival built around the MIPTV market, which will run in the middle of the festival dates.

 Lisnard has former culture minister Fleur Pellerin on his team, as well as the partnership of CanalPlus, which is also the main sponsor of the film festival.